 In the bottom of the import page you'll be able to see two rows of columns:

 The first row displays the default columns in OfficeRnD.
 The second row displays the columns of the uploaded file.
-You can match your columns to the columns in OfficeRND so that you can make sure that the data from your columns is going to be used in the default ORND column.
+You can match your columns to the columns in OfficeRnD to make sure that the data from your columns is going to be used in the default ORND column.

 If there are any errors or inconsistencies in the data, the system will display a warning and will not let you continue.
 You'll be able to see a description of the problem either on the row that's problematic or on the whole column.

-Upon clicking "Continue" you'll be able to see a short review of the number of fees you're going to import.
+After clicking Continue, you'll be able to see a short review of the number of fees you're going to import.
 You'll also be able to save a preset for future imports.